 Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2016.

 The next section in this guide is Medical Illustrations .
 It offers drawings of body parts often affected by this disease.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+Or, use the menu to choose another section to continue reading this guide.